MarksTechnotes/MyBlog/content/posts/speeding-up-data-pump-imports-adb.md

 The ATP-S instance being used by the customer was configured with just 1 OCPU.
 While enough for the daily workload requirements it was slowing down the import.
 For large imports, consider temporarily scaling up OCPUs on your ADB instance:

-1. Manually increase OCPUs before starting the import
+1. Manually increase OCPUs before starting the import even if Auto-Scaling is enabled
 2. Run the Data Pump job
 3. Scale back down when finished